amy324/CI-CD-Pipeline-Automation-Tool/README.md

 - [go-git](github.com/go-git/go-git): A Git implementation for Go used for fetching source code from repositories.

-Demo Project
+### Demo Project

-This tool was designed to work seamlessly with the CI/CD Demo Project, a simple and easy-to-understand test project created to showcase the capabilities of the CI/CD Tool.
+I  created the [CI/CD Demo Project](https://github.com/amy324/CI-CD-Demo-Project), a simple and easy-to-understand test program created to demonstrate the capabilities of the CI/CD  Pipeline Automation Tool.

 ## Contributing